EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 ### Dear Diary - Paper SkyUI Menus Replacer SE

 If you use the `Basics` profile then you **NEED** to "reinstall" this mod and selecting everything based on preference and when it comes to the Skills menu choose vanilla, or whatever mods you want to add to it.
-The default setting for the Skill Menu is `Experience + Extended UI` in the normal Profile.
+The default setting for the Skill Menu is `Experience + Extended UI` in the normal Profile but those mods are disabled by default.
+I a future update I plan to enable `Extended UI` for the `Basics Profile` since it fixes the missing requirements on some perks that happen due to the font included in the list.
+I am not sure if I have the font enabled in the basics profile as of right now, but I will update this and the profile once I know for sure, but I thought I should mention that Extended UI is pretty useful for this.

 ### SmoothCam